Toyota AE86: Technicals

-Models equipped with the 4A-GE engine received a 6.7 in T-series rear differential, while 3A-U (only offered on the AE85), 4A-U and 4A-C models received a smaller, weaker, 6.38 in S-series rear differential.
+Models equipped with the 4A-GE engine received a 6.7 in T-series rear differential, while 3A-U (only offered on the AE85), 4A and 4A-C models received a smaller, weaker, 6.38 in S-series rear differential.

-The AE86 DX and SR5 (4A-C equipped) had an optional 4-speed automatic transmission alongside the 5-speed manual, however the GT-S model (with the 4A-GE DOHC engine) only came with a standard 5-speed manual gearbox.

 One of the staff who was behind the car's engineering work was Nobuaki Katayama, who would later head the company's motorsport department and who would become chief engineer of the Altezza project a decade later.
 He has a photo of an AE86 hung in his office.

 Body styles

 The Levin and Trueno featured fixed-headlights and retractable headlights respectively, with both available as hatchback or coupé.
 The export model name Corolla applies to both variations.
 The AE86 (along with the lower spec 1452 cc AE85 and 1587 cc SR5 and DX versions) was rear wheel drive, built on the rear wheel drive E70 Corolla platform (same wheelbase length, interchangeable parts, etc.), unlike the front wheel drive E80 models in the same range.